sandialabs/conditional-multistep-attribution/README.md

 # Conditional multi-step attribution for climate forcings

-This directory contains data and Python scripts for reproducing results presented in the paper titled "Conditional multi-step attribution for climate forcings" by Christopher R. Wentland, Michael Weylandt, Laura P. Swiler, Thomas S. Ehrmann, and Diana Bull.
+This directory contains data and Python scripts for reproducing results presented in the paper titled "Conditional pathways-based climate attribution" by Christopher R. Wentland, Michael Weylandt, Laura P. Swiler, and Diana L. Bull.
 The scripts are released under SCR#3080.

 ## Data

-Global average impact (centered about counterfactual ensemble mean) time series data files are included in the `data/` directory.
+Global average impact (centered about counterfactual ensemble mean) time series data files are included in the `data/` directory, and subdirectories with the format `data-<region>-<period>` for the spatial regions `glob`, `nh`, and `na`, and the time periods `all`, `jja`, and `jfm`.
 These are derived from the "CLDERA E3SM-SPA Simulation Ensembles" dataset, which are released under SCR#3051.
 These span a range of climate variables, Mt.
 Pinatubo stratospheric SO2 injection mass, and ensemble member numbers.
 The general format of each file follows

 ```
-{variable}_{mass}Tg_ens{member_num}_glob_monthly.nc
+{variable}_{mass}Tg_ens{member_num}_avg_monthly.nc
 ```

 These data files are formatted as E3SMv2 NetCDF files, and are processed here with the `netcdf4` and `xarray` Python packages.